SHaroonShah/Readme-Developers-Hub---Production/recipes/process-shipment-created-with-the-action-create.md

 ---
 title: Process shipment created with the action "Create"
+description: >-
-description: 'Create a shipment without the tracking number and labels. '
+  Create a shipment without getting the tracking number and labels in the response.
 hidden: true
 recipe:
   color: '#f9b411'